Our Legal Duty

 - foster good relations between people who share a protected characteristic and those who do not.

-In helping us to fulfill our duty, the Council undertakes Equality Impact Assessments when developing or reviewing our services, policies, strategies, practices or plans.
+In helping us to fulfil our duty, the Council undertakes Equality Impact Assessments when developing or reviewing our services, policies, strategies, practices or plans.